Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 What goals are you directing this map towards?
 Who is it for?
 What experience is it based upon?

-If you don't have one, I would recommend creating a buyer persona.
-This is a fictitious customer with all the demographics and psychographics representing your average customer.
+If you don’t have one, I recommend creating a buyer persona.
+This persona is a fictitious customer with all the demographics and psychographics of your average customer.
 This persona reminds you to direct every aspect of your customer journey map toward the right audience.

 3. Profile your personas and define their goals.

 Next, you should conduct research.
-This is where it helps to have customer journey analytics at the ready.
+This is where it helps to have customer journey analytics ready.

 Don’t have them?
 No worries.
 You can check out HubSpot’s Customer Journey Analytics tool to get started.

-Some great ways to get valuable customer feedback are questionnaires and user testing.
-The important thing is to only reach out to actual customers or prospects.
+Questionnaires and user testing are great ways to obtain valuable customer feedback.
+The important thing is to only contact actual customers or prospects.

 Some examples of good questions to ask are: